BB Man: What’s the one thing regular guys should introduce into their routines immediately?

 Richdale: It's admittedly absurd how overrun with products my bathroom is but here's a brief rundown of some things I can consider essentials lately: Jack Black lavender lip balm, Old Spice deodorant (I don't wear anti-perspirant because I'm trusting some smarter form of intelligence endowed us with sweat glands for a reason), my Sonicare DiamondClean (there are friends I'd lose to keep it), Aesop Post-Shave Lotion (and most things Aesop for that matter), Ursa Major Shaving Cream, (MALIN + GOETZ) Bergamot body wash, and Kyoku's mask.
 Use a Clarisonic before and you feel the volcanic mud twice as deep.

 BB Man: Let’s say ten years from now you release your very own line of men's anti-aging SPF moisturizer.
 The full-blown empire is a foregone conclusion.
-What you’re your brand look like?
+What does your brand look like?
 What about the inevitable women's spin-off?

 Richdale: It would be a line of all SPF-ed products, because we're gonna want sun-battling properties in everything by then probably.
 None of the products would have the weight or scent of SPF though, so I'd call it Naakt, which is Dutch for "naked," since it wouldn't feel like you’re wearing any sunscreen (and you can charge more with a Euro name).
 The tagline would be borrowed from a Postal Service song that highlighted the silver lining of global warming: At least we can swim in November.
 And the ads would have two tow-headed Dutch hotties jumping naked into a lake in that Ryan McGinley, can't-help-but-feel-feelings kinda way.
 No worries about a women's line down the road, because I'd launch it unisex.
 By 2023, hopefully we'll have called bullshit on that marketing divide.